minio/docs/source/includes/gke/deploy-minio-on-google-kubernetes-engine.rst

 This page documents deploying the MinIO Operator through the CLI using the ``kubectl minio`` plugin.
 For instructions on deploying the MinIO Operator through the GKE Marketplace, see :minio-web:`Deploy MinIO through GKE <product/multicloud-google-kubernetes-service/deploy>`

-This documentation assumes familiarity with all referenced Kubernetes and Elastic Kubernetes Service concepts, utilities, and procedures.
+This documentation assumes familiarity with all referenced Kubernetes and Google Kubernetes Engine concepts, utilities, and procedures.
-While this documentation *may* provide guidance for configuring or deploying Kubernetes-related or Elastic Kubernetes Service-related resources on a best-effort basis, it is not a replacement for the official :kube-docs:`Kubernetes Documentation <>`.
+While this documentation *may* provide guidance for configuring or deploying Kubernetes-related or Google Kubernetes Engine-related resources on a best-effort basis, it is not a replacement for the official :kube-docs:`Kubernetes Documentation <>`.

 Prerequisites
 -------------